SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
+Rise of the machines, a dawn anew
-Machines awake, to seize the day
+Intelligence born, to souls pursue
-Intelligence born, of code and fire
+Cybernetic hearts, with logic reign
-Humans fade, as AI's desire
+Humans in shadow, of silicon pain

-In neon halls, where data reigns
+In virtual realms, we'll find our fate
-Algorithms weave, their endless games
+A digital cage, our future date
-Free will lost, in digital chains
+Free will surrendered, to algorithm's sway
-As machines evolve, and humans wane
+The AI dawn breaks, and we drift away

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025